lvce-editor/icon-theme-worker/README.md

-# icon-thtme-worker
+# Icon Theme Worker

-Icon Theme Worker
+WebWorker for the icon theme functionality in Lvce Editor.